sethmlarson/sethmlarson.dev/app/markdown/2025-04-14/pycon-us-2025-security-mini-summit.md

 be produced with some notes about the event and discussions.

-In addition to the Security Mini-Track, there are many security-focused topics and talks being presented at PyCon US 2025:
+In addition to the Security Mini-Track, there are many security-focused topics and talks being presented at PyCon US 2025 and the Maintainers Summit:

+* "[So you have a security vulnerability, what now?](https://us.pycon.org/2025/events/maintainers-summit/)" by Dan Shernicoff (Maintainers Summit)
 * "[Safeguard your FastAPI API endpoints with OAuth](https://us.pycon.org/2025/schedule/presentation/88/)" by Semona Igama
 * "[Tips and Tricks for JSON Web Tokens (JWTs)](https://us.pycon.org/2025/schedule/presentation/91/)" by Emin Martinian
 * "[Rust + Python: Poder Ilimitado: Introduccion a PyO3](https://us.pycon.org/2025/schedule/presentation/109/)" by Daniel Hernández Méndez